 a pattern for a chain of Distinguished Names.
 It must not be null.

-This method verifies whether the specified pattern
+This method verifies whether the specified pattern matches the

 Distinguished Names of any of the certificate chains used to authenticate